comsolit/owl_slider/Documentation/Functions/CustomSettings/Index.rst

 Custom settings for each slider on page
 ==============================

-You can upload more than one slider on one page and add different settings to each slider.
+You could add more than one slider on the same page and add different settings to to each slider.
 To to that, you need to write a TypoScript with this settings.

-We give you an expample of TypoScript configuration:
+We give you an example of TypoScript configuration:

-:typoscript:`plugin.tx_owlslider.settings.predef.test {
+:typoscript:`plugin.tx_owlslider.settings.predef.example {
-        name = test
+        name = Example
         settings {
             items = 2
             random = true